Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Eigenvector Recovery

 A major motivation for working with the operator norm is to obtain guarantees on convergence of eigenvectors, which are often the main object of interest in covariance estimation, as in when the covariance is used for principal component analysis.
 This is done via the Davis-Kahan theorem, which bounds the distance between the leading eigenvectors $v_1(\hat\Sigma)$ and $v_1(\Sigma)$ in terms of $\|\hat\Sigma -\Sigma\|$.
 For example, it can be shown \citep[Corollary 1]{YuWanSam2015} that

-In this section, we show that under a spiked covariance model, the leading eigenvector of $\Har(\cP)$ carries information about the leading eigenvector of the population covariance matrix $\Sigma$ in the regime $p/T \to \Gamma \in(0,1/2)$, and compare with the leading eigenvector of $\Ave(\cP)$.
-We return to the complex case once more due to our reliance on Proposition~\ref{prop:harmlimit}, but as alluded to previously, we expect the resulting asymptotic formula to hold for the real case without any adjustment.
+In this section, we show that under a spiked covariance model, the leading eigenvector of $\Har(\cP)$ carries information about the leading eigenvector of the population covariance matrix $\Sigma$ in the regime $p/T \to \Gamma \in(0,1/2)$, and we compare its performance with that of the leading eigenvector of $\Ave(\cP)$.